omoerbeek/e2pv/README.md

 inverters producing more than zero power, `v8` is the count of inverters with state 0, 1 or 3 and `v9` is the count of inverters with a state unequal to 0, 1 or 3.
 It is possible to create alerts based on these.
-A typcal alert would trigger on a `v9` being 1 or higher.
+A typical alert would trigger on a `v9` being 1 or higher.
 See http://www.drijf.net/enecsys/extendeddata.jpg for an example configuration.